Using an authentication server

 The following uses Outlook as the example OAuth2 provider.
 Gmail follows a similar pattern.

-2. Make sure that when redirecting the user to Microsoft's sign-in page, you include the following scope values: https://outlook.office.com/IMAP.AccessAsUser.All, https://outlook.office.com/SMTP.Send
+2. Make sure that when redirecting the user to Microsoft's sign-in page, you include the following scope values: https://outlook.office.com/IMAP.AccessAsUser.All, https://outlook.office.com/SMTP.Send or Mail.ReadWrite and Mail.Send depending on the base scopes of your OAuth2 app

-3. Create a web interface that takes the account id as the input and returns a currently valid access token as the response.
+3. Create a web interface that takes the account ID as the input and returns a currently valid access token as the response.
 This web interface would be the so-called "authentication server".
 See this example for the test implementation.

 4. Update EmailEngine's settings, set authServer value to the URL of your authentication server: